All Episodes

 Hard as it is to understand how this error could have been made.

-That they would conduct a charade, or if you wish a lot, of sending a spacecraft that far for that much Just to do it in when it arrives, or do it in as far as the public is concerned.
+You know, there's still some of the old Boy Scout in me, and I just can't believe that NASA would do that, that they would conduct a charade, or if you wish, charade, of sending a spacecraft that far for that much just to do it in when it arrives, or do it in as far as the public is concerned.

 Richard, that's still in me, and I just can't wrap my mind around that one, partner.